 - 1. Cosmetic Procedures.
 See the definition in Section 15, Glossary.
-Examples include: - Liposuction or removal of fat deposits considered undesirable, including fat accumulation under the male breast and nipple. - Pharmacological regimens, nutritional procedures or treatments. - Scar or tattoo removal or revision procedures (such as salabrasion, chemosurgery and other such skin abrasion procedures). - Sclerotherapy treatment of veins.

-- Hair removal or replacement by any means. - Treatments for skin wrinkles or any treatment to improve the appearance of the skin. - Treatment for spider veins. - Skin abrasion procedures performed as a treatment for acne. - Treatments for hair loss. - Varicose vein treatment of the lower extremities, when it is considered cosmetic. - 2.
+Examples include: - Liposuction or removal of fat deposits considered undesirable, including fat accumulation under the male breast and nipple This exclusion does not apply to liposuction for which Benefits are provided as described under Reconstructive Procedures in Section 6, Additional Coverage Details. - Pharmacological regimens, nutritional procedures or treatments. - Scar or tattoo removal or revision procedures (such as salabrasion, chemosurgery and other such skin abrasion procedures). - Sclerotherapy treatment of veins. - Hair removal or replacement by any means. - Treatments for skin wrinkles or any treatment to improve the appearance of the skin. - Treatment for spider veins. - Skin abrasion procedures performed as a treatment for acne. - Treatments for hair loss. - Varicose vein treatment of the lower extremities, when it is considered cosmetic. - 2.
 Replacement of an existing intact breast implant if the earlier breast implant was performed as a Cosmetic Procedure.
 Note: Replacement of an existing breast implant is considered reconstructive if the initial breast implant followed mastectomy.
 See Reconstructive Procedures in Section 6, Additional Coverage Details. - 3.
-Physical conditioning programs such as athletic training, body-building, exercise, fitness, flexibility, health club memberships and programs, spa treatments and diversion or general motivation. - 4.
+Physical conditioning programs such as athletic training, bodybuilding, exercise, fitness, flexibility, health club memberships and programs, spa treatments and diversion or general motivation. - 4.
 Weight loss programs whether or not they are under medical supervision or for medical reasons, even if for morbid obesity. - 5.
 Wigs and other scalp hair prosthesis regardless of the reason for the hair loss. - 6.
 Treatment of benign gynecomastia (abnormal breast enlargement in males).